matusnovak/rpi-opengl-without-x/README.md

 ## What do I need?

 You need a GCC compiler and EGL and GLES library.
 If you are using the latest Raspbian distro, all those are already located on the image, no extra `apt-get` needed.
 You can check if you have the gcc installed by executing `gcc --version`.
-You can also check if GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libEGL.so` and `libGLESv2.so`.
+You can also check if GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libbrcmEGL.so` and `libbrcmGLESv2.so`.
 They are all already included in the Jessie/Stretch/Buster Raspbian!
+If you don't have `libbrcmEGL.so`, then you might have `libEGL.so` in the same folder.

-## Lite (no Desktop) Raspbian:
+## The problem of mesa apt package:

-I was unsuccessful to install the EGL and GLES libraries on the Lite version.
-All my attempts resulted in a broken EGL library.
-The following packages `mesa-common-dev` and `libgl1-mesa-dev` **do NOT work** and instead they have broken my system.
-The only thing I can recommend is to install the full desktop version of Raspbian, then disable the X-server (see this stackoverflow post [here](https://raspberrypi.stackexchange.com/questions/1318/boot-without-starting-x-server)).
+The following packages `mesa-common-dev` and `mesa-utils` **do NOT work** and instead they may break EGL on your operating system.
+The libraries installed through any of the `mesa` packages will install incompatible version of the EGL, most likely into `/lib/arm-linux-gnueabihf` folder.
+Don't use these!
+Use the ones provided by the official Raspbian OS image in the `/opt/vc/lib` folder!

 ## How to I try it?